-Red twig dogwoods will tolerate partial shade, but their signature red bark will be brightest if they are planted in full sun.
+Red twig dogwoods will tolerate partial shade, but the signature red bark will be brightest if they are planted in full sun.

-Red twig dogwood bushes are considered good plants for wet areas (for example, wet spots where homeowners may wish to establish woodland gardens), although some report that they perform better in well-drained soils.
+Red twig dogwood bushes are considered good areas with consistently moist soil (for example, wet spots where homeowners may wish to establish woodland gardens), although some types perform better in well-drained soils.
 Work humus into the soil for nutrients.
 Somewhat acidic soil is preferred.

 These plants prefer moist areas.
 They thrive in low spots or along streams or ponds.
 If there is not a lot of rain, water new plants weekly for the first few months so the soil is constantly moist.
-Mature plants only need watering during dry spells with no rain for more than a week.
+Mature plants only need watering during dry spells when there is no rain for more than a week.

 Temperature and Humidity

 This shrub has adapted to a wide range of temperatures.
-It does not do well in extremely hot and humid climates where it can be vulnerable to disease like canker.
+It does not do well in extremely hot and humid climates where it can be vulnerable to diseases such as canker.